 - Project team members want to see their work packages.
 What is more, they are interested in who else is working on the project and in time recording.
-This is less about classic reports but more about available information.
+This is less about classic reports, but more about the available information.

 Status Reporting Procedure Checklist

 All projects involved in your PPM efforts must update project status information regularly.
 We chose monthly reports as an example.
 You can surely adopt this scheme to your needs and capacities.
 This checklist will help you familiarize yourself with the most important issues concerning reports.

 Required fields should be completed when registering a project:

 - Proposed Start Date